Amrit-Maan2221/ransomware/README.md

 # Introduction:
-In this assignment, a Ransomware is built by me.
+A Ransomware is built by me.
 Through this document I will give your report of how to run ransomware and successfully, and then how to decrypt the encrypted fille by Ransomware.
 This ransomware code is written is Linux but can also be written in windows.
 However, this